baudelaine/ocp-esx/README.md

 ## On Controller from VNC

-> :bulb: Connect to ESX VNC server on port 5901 with address collected above
+> :bulb: Connect to ESX VNC server on port 5901 with ip address collected above

 > e.g. xtightvncviewer **172.16.161.131**:**5901**